sanskrit/learnsanskrit.org/content/guide/sounds/vowels.md

 {sounds-dr a-1}

-By changing the basic sound {s a} in different ways, we can create the full set of Sanskrit vowels.
+By changing {s a} in different ways, we can create the full set of Sanskrit vowels.
+In this lesson, we will learn about all of the ways we can modify this vowel.

-{h Simple vowels}
+{h Point of pronunciation}
-{aka {s samAnAkSarANi} ("uniform sounds")}
+{aka {s uccAraNa-sthAna} ("pronunciation place")}

 First, we can change the vowel's point of pronunciation.
-Sanskrit vowels use five basic points of pronunciation.
-Vowel that use just one point of pronunciation are called {dfn simple vowels}:
+Sanskrit vowels use five basic points of pronunciation:

 {ul
+    {li the soft palate}
+    {li the hard palate}
+    {li the edge of the roof of the mouth}
+    {li the base of the teeth}
+    {li the lips}
+}

+By using these five points of pronunciation, we can create five basic vowels:

+{ul
     {li {s a} with the soft palate}
     {li {s i} with the hard palate}
-    {li {s R} with the top of the roof of the mouth}
+    {li {s R} with the edge of the roof of the mouth}
     {li {s L} with the base of the teeth}
     {li {s u} with the lips}
 }

 {sounds-dr a-1 i-2 R-3 L-4 u-5}

-{h Compound vowels}
-{aka diphthongs, complex vowels, {s sandhyakSarANi} ("joined sounds")}
+Vowel that use just one point of pronunciation are called {dfn simple vowels}

-If we use multiple points of pronunciation, we can create these {dfn compound vowels}:
+{sa-opt samAnAkSarAni "simple vowels"}.
+If we use multiple points of pronunciation, we create {dfn compound vowels} {sa-opt sandhyakSarANI "joined vowels"}:

 {ul
     {li {s e} and {s ai} with the soft palate and the hard palate}